dragondrop-cloud/cloud-concierge/nlpengine/README.md

 ### Security
 On top of receiving only highly anonymized "document" and "category" data to train on, the NLP engine runs in ephemeral Google Cloud Functions and does not log or save any data.
-It is stateless and ephemeral.